Wiwun/DevActivity/README.md

 #Introduction

-DevActivity is a demo spring boot application that offer a Ajax/Rest html interface to solve the following problem:
+DevActivity is a demo spring boot application that offers a Ajax/Rest html interface to solve the following problem:

 >Given: N integers separated with a semicolon (duplicates are allowed).
 >Remove the duplicates from the given list and find the (N/3)-th largest element in the modified list.